gohugoio/hugo/content/contribute-to-hugo/contribute-to-the-hugo-docs.md

 It's more important to contribute *some* documentation than no documentation at all.
 We need your help!
 {{% /note %}}

 The Hugo docs are not especially prescriptive in terms of grammar and usage.
-We encourage everyone to contribute, regardless of your writing style.
+We encourage everyone to contribute regardless of your writing style.
 That said, here are a few gotchas when writing your documentation that, if observed, will create a more consistent documentation experience:

 1. *Front matter* is two words.
 2. *Homepage* is one word.